reheated/ph/README.md

 <details>
   <summary>Preload assets (Loader)</summary><p>

+Note that the empty project already has one of these.

 Constructing a loader (the Loader constructor requires an audiocontext, which it can use to decode audio files):
 ```typescript
 let audioContext = new AudioContext();